airbytehq/airbyte/docs/integrations/destinations/databricks.md

-# Databricks Delta Lake
+# Databricks Lakehouse

 ## Overview

-This destination syncs data to Databricks Delta Lake.
+This destination syncs data to Delta Lake on Databricks Lakehouse.
 Each stream is written to its own [delta-table](https://delta.io/).

 This connector requires a JDBC driver to connect to the Databricks cluster.
 By using the driver and the connector, you must agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
 This means that you can only use this connector to connect third party applications to Apache Spark SQL within a Databricks offering using the ODBC and/or JDBC protocols.